Inthegamesdk/reactnative/README.md

               onOverlayBackPressResult={this.onOverlayBackPressResult}/>
 ```

-The accountName and channelID should be changed to match your ITG account and channel.
+The accountId and channelSlug should be changed to match your ITG account and channel.

 Please implement the delegate methods mentioned above as in the example project.